On the self-similarity of the norm one group of $p$-adic division algebras: Introduction

-The proof of Theorem \ref{tshssL} is given in Section \ref{sprooflie}, while the proof of Theorem \ref{conjE} is given in Section \ref{sproofconjE} and relies on Theorem \ref{tshssL} and \cite[Proposition 3.1]{NSGGD22}, the latter being the key to exploit Lie methods.
-We point out that, for the proof of Theorem \ref{tshssL}, one first applies classical results on Lie algebras over fields of characteristic zero to reduce the problem to the study of the $\bb{Z}_p$-Lie lattices associated with the finite dimensional division $\bb{Q}_p$-algebras introduced above; then, one can apply Theorem \ref{taim2}.
+The proofs of Theorem \ref{tshssL} and Theorem \ref{conjE} are given in Section \ref{proofGHI}.
+The proof of Theorem \ref{conjE} relies on Theorem \ref{tshssL} and \cite[Proposition 3.1]{NSGGD22}, the latter being the key to exploit Lie methods.
+We point out that, for the proof of Theorem \ref{tshssL}, one applies classical results on Lie algebras over fields of characteristic zero to reduce the problem to the study of the $\bb{Z}_p$-Lie lattices associated with the finite dimensional division $\bb{Q}_p$-algebras introduced above; then, one can apply Theorem \ref{taim2.2}.

 The groups that appear in Theorem \ref{conjE} have been object of study in the past few decades, since they are connected with several topics, such as, maximal pro-$p$ Galois groups of fields \cite{Ware92}, pro-$p$ groups that have constant generating number on open subgroups \cite{KSjalg11}, Bloch-Kato pro-$p$ groups \cite{Quad14}, hereditarily uniform pro-$p$ groups \cite{KSquart14}, and Frattini-injective pro-$p$ groups \cite{ST2020frattini}.
-With the aid of Theorem \ref{conjE}, we can prove a rather strong generalization of \cite[Theorem 3.9]{NSGGD22}.
-The proof of Theorem \ref{thBext} is given in Section \ref{sproofconjE}.
+With the aid of Theorem \ref{conjE} we can prove a rather strong generalization of \cite[Theorem 3.9]{NSGGD22}.
+The proof of Theorem \ref{thBext} is given in Section \ref{proofGHI}.

 \begin{theoremx} Let $G$ be a nontrivial torsion-free $p$-adic analytic pro-$p$ group, and assume that $p > \textrm{dim}(G)$.
 Then the following are equivalent. \begin{enumerate} \item $G$ is strongly hereditarily self-similar of index $p$.